Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 narcissism
 narcissism -- overlaps with neuroticism needs / wants https://en.wikipedia.org/wiki/Need
+network effect
 Never interrupt someone doing what you said couldn't be done. never-Ending Now: The structure of our social media feeds blinds us to history, as it causes us to live in an endless cycle of ephemeral content consumption.
-The structure of the Internet pulls people away from age-old wisdom. no conflict / safe conflict / extreme conflict
+The structure of the Internet pulls people away from age-old wisdom. next larger context = always design a thing by considering it in its next larger context — a chair in a room, a room in a house, a house in a city... https://skamille.medium.com/the-next-larger-context-3970afaa8fb2 (see also shearing layers) no conflict / safe conflict / extreme conflict
 Nobel prize learnings -- discovery vs recognition, with lag between Nobel prize learnings -- limit of 3 = large teams don't get the Nobel vs small teams / lone